NIYAZ04/ExpenseEase/README.md

 ## Development Status

-ExpenseTracker is currently under active development.
+ExpenseEase is currently under active development.
 I am ontinuously working to enhance its features, improve user experience, and fix any known issues.
 The app will be available on the playstore very soon.